Topological Thouless Pumping of Ultracold Fermions: S4. Details of dynamically-controlled superlattice setup

-The setup contains another 532~nm laser to suppress the hopping for the $y$-direction ($V_{\bot}^y$) and realize an array of one-dimensional superlattice tubes (Fig.~S\ref{fig:LatticeLasers}(c)).
+The setup contains another 532~nm laser to suppress the hopping for the $y$-direction ($V_{\bot}^y$) and realizes an array of one-dimensional superlattice tubes (Fig.~S\ref{fig:LatticeLasers}c).
 The depth of these vertical confinement lattices are $V_{1064}^x = 35E_R$ and $V_{\bot}^y = 140E_R$.
-Since we acquire a $y$-axis integrated absorption image, we do not observe any difference in pumping even if we lower $V_{\bot}^y$ so that the tunnelling time along the $y$-direction is comparable to the pumping period.
+Since we acquire a $y$-axis integrated absorption image, we do not observe any difference in pumping even if we lower $V_{\bot}^y$ so that the tunneling time along the $y$-direction is comparable to the pumping period.

 We also confirm the absence of the shift of the cloud along the direction perpendicular to the pumping direction.
 For this purpose, we perform pumping experiments along the $z$-axis and the $x$-axis.
-In Fig.~S\ref{fig:reverse} we plot the CM position along the pumping direction ($z$-axis for \textbf{a} and $x$-axis for \textbf{b}) and the perpendicular direction ($x$-axis for \textbf{a} and $z$-axis for \textbf{b}) for both superlattice configurations (see insets in Figs.~S\ref{fig:reverse}a and b).
+In Fig.~S\ref{fig:reverse} we plot the CoM position along the pumping direction ($z$-axis for \textbf{a} and $x$-axis for \textbf{b}) and the perpendicular direction ($x$-axis for \textbf{a} and $z$-axis for \textbf{b}) for both superlattice configurations (see insets in Fig.~S\ref{fig:reverse}a and b).
 As one can see, there is no spatial shift along the perpendicular directions, which is consistent with our system being an array of one-dimensional superlattices.

 To ensure that most of the atoms are loaded into the lowest band of the superlattice, we first ramp up the long lattice potential in 400~ms, whose band gap is much larger than that of the superlattice.
-We then ramp up the additional short lattice potential in 150~ms. The observed that at least 80~\% of the atoms are mapped to the 1st Brillouin zone in our band mapping measurements.
-Considering the non-adiabatic transition to the higher band during the band mapping, the actual occupation of the lowest band should be larger than this observed value.
+We then ramp up the additional short lattice potential in 150~ms. We observed that most of the atoms are mapped to the 1st Brillouin zone in our band mapping measurements, which corresponds to about 90\% population in the lowest band.